Patroclus: Description and family

-Patroclus was the son of Menoetius by either Philomela or Polymele, Sthenele, Periopis, or lastly Damocrateia.
+Patroclus was the son of Menoetius (hence called Menoetiades Μενοιτιάδης, meaning "son of Menoetius") by either Philomela or Polymele, Sthenele, Periopis, or lastly Damocrateia.
 His only sibling was Myrto, mother of Eucleia by Heracles.
 Homer also references Menoetius as the individual who gave Patroclus to Peleus.
-Menoetius was the son of Actor, king of Opus in Locris by Aegina, daughter of Asopus.
+Menoetius was the son of Actor, king of Opus in Locris, by Aegina, daughter of Asopus.
+Patroclus was Achilles's first cousin once removed through their paternal family connection to Aegina, as Achilles was the son of Peleus and grandson of Aeacus, son of Aegina by Zeus.